stacksimplify/azure-aks-kubernetes-masterclass/18-Azure-Container-Registry-ACR/18-01-ACR-attach-to-AKS/README.md

 ---
-title: Integrate Azure Container Registry with AKS
+title: Integrate Azure Container Registry ACR with AKS
-description: Deploy Applications in mixed mode to Virtual Nodes and AKS Nodepools
+description: Build a Docker Image, Push to Azure Container Registry and  Attach ACR with AKS
 ---

 # Azure Container Registry ACR - Build and Push from Local Docker Desktop